 Vincent decided to follow his heart and study mechanical engineering.
 He forged out a successful career, first as an engineer, and later as the head of his own management consultancy firm.
 He is therefore sometimes called ‘the engineer’, to avoid confusion with his famous uncle.

 The engineer never lost sight of the collection.
-One of his favourite works, Seascape near Les Saintes-Maries-de-la-Mer, even hung in his student room in Leiden.
+One of his favourite works, Seascape near Les Saintes-Maries-de-la-Mer, even hung in his student room in Delft.

 Vincent van Gogh, Seascape near Les Saintes-Maries-de-la-Mer, 1888